ActuallyAdequate/Chimaera/core/rules/conditions.md

 ### Charmed

-The creature Charming you can select what Body Part is Activated on your Action
+The creature Charming you can select what Body Part is Activated on your Action, but not how you use it.

 ### Confused